 The first part of your conversion rate optimisation plan is to lay the foundation – What are you measuring and what will drive the conversions?

-Let’s say you are looking to increase the sales of a single product – Firstly, what drives this conversion?
+Let’s say you are looking to increase the sales of a single product through your website – Firstly, what drives this conversion?
 Testimonials?
 Trust signals?
 Referrals?

 Rightly so, it could be all 3 plus many more factors, however you will need to isolate them to find out the real effect of each.

 So a simple test plan may look like this:

 You want to increase the number of sales of a single product

 You think that by adding trust signals that sales will increase

 You decide to A/B split test a page where you include visa & PayPal logos versus a page where you do not.